ShunichiroT/EasiGP/Data/README.md

 * Columns:

   * ID: identification code for each individual
-  * Population: the name of the affiliated population
+  * population: the name of the affiliated population
-  * Phenotype: recorded phenotypes of each individual
+  * phenotype: recorded phenotypes of each individual

 * Rows: records of each individual